September 11th Warning Signs Fast Facts

 July 6, 2001 - The National Security Council's Counterterrorism Security Group meets, concerned about the increased potential for attacks in Europe and the Mideast.

 July 10, 2001 - FBI Agent Kenneth Williams writes a memo about Arabs training at Phoenix area flight schools, speculating that they could be al Qaeda.
-He requests that a canvass of Middle Eastern men training at U.S. flight schools be done.
+He requests that a canvass of Middle Eastern men training at US flight schools be done.

-July 2001 - The CIA warns the White House of possible attacks against President George W. Bush during the July G8 Summit in Genoa, Italy.
+July 2001 - The CIA warns the White House of possible attacks against President Bush during the July G8 Summit in Genoa, Italy.

 July 18, 2001 - The FAA issues another warning to airlines concerning possible terrorist attacks.